hansfigo/hnzbyte-blog/src/content/blog/killmebaby.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: Kill Me Baby Review
-description : Light, Simple but Hilarious anime?
-Well you're in Right place. author  : FigoMager publishDate : 2023-04-25 authorContact : claudiofigo0303@gmail.com
+title: Kill Me Baby Anime Review – A Hilarious and Light-Hearted Must-Watch! description : Looking for a new anime to watch that's both light-hearted and hilarious?
+Look no further than Kill Me Baby! author  : FigoMager publishDate : 2023-04-25 authorContact : claudiofigo0303@gmail.com